rancher/elemental-toolkit/docs/content/en/docs/Customizing/configure_grub.md

 ## Customizing fallback logic

-By default cOS boots into active, and if there are failures will boot into the passive, and finally if keeps failing, will boot into recovery.
+By default Elemental boots into active, and if there are failures will boot into the passive, and finally if keeps failing, will boot into recovery.

 It is possible to override the default fallback logic by setting `default_fallback` as grub environment, consider for example: